Skip to main content

 7. It will display all Knowledge items based on your selection.
 Click the desired Knowledge item to open.

-NOTE: You can also combine some or all of the other filters together: Keywords, Type, Subject, Responsible Group, Author, Viewed, Responsible, Assigned, Studied, Overdue, Assignment Due Date, Created, Updated, Periodic Reviewer and Periodic Review Due Date.
+NOTE: You can also combine some or all of the other filters together: Keywords, Type, Responsible Group, Author, Archived, Viewed, Responsible, Assigned, Studied, Overdue, Assignment Due Date, Created, Updated, Periodic Reviewer, Periodic Review Due Date and Periodic Review Period.

 8. There is one more filter that can be used: All / Any.
 The default selection is All.
 It means that if you combine multiple filters, the Knowledge item you are searching for needs to match all of them.
 The Any filter will return all Knowledge items that belong to each individual filter.
 Click on All to switch between All / Any.